 Complete brake system fluid replacement should be performed only by trained service personnel.
 Have your dealer replace the following components during periodic maintenance, or when they are damaged or leaking:

-• Replace the brake hoses every four (4) years.
+- Replace the seals every two (2) years. - Replace the brake hoses every four (4) years.